idrissneumann/tekton-task-images/pipeline-api/README.md

 KUBE_URL="changeit"
 KUBE_ENV="changeit"
 KUBE_TOKEN="changeit"
+KUBE_CERTIFICATE="changeit"
 ```

-Replace the three `changeit` values with the K8S kubeconfig value that host tekton pipelines.
+Replace the three `changeit` values with the K8S kubeconfig value that host tekton pipelines (`KUBE_CERTIFICATE` is not mandatory if you're using rancher kubeconfig).

 2. Build and run the api